retrotruestory/M1DEV/README.md

 Each micro-operation is annotated with specific operations that may apply to registers, such as INC_TO_Z (increment to zero) or DEC_TO_Z (decrement to zero).
 This level of detail allows for precise control over register states during execution.
+        >[!NOTE]
+>In a separate document, I’ll try to explain the microcode a little better.
+The “INC_TO_Z” and other similar operators are
+  >simply macros I defined to make creating the microcode a little easier.
+It is not very clear, but it probably made sense
+  >to me at the time I did it 20 years ago.
+I will have to spend a little time looking at it myself to remember how it all worked.

 6. Documented Opcodes with Hexadecimal Addresses